hyperledger-archives/avalon/docs/FAQ.rst

 For instructions on how to do tis, see "Intel SGX in Hardware Mode" at https://github.com/hyperledger/avalon/blob/master/PREREQUISITES.md#sgx

-How can I prevent a worker from using old keys when I restart a KME or a Singleton worker?
+How can I make a worker from use old keys when I restart a KME or a Singleton worker?
 ------------------------------------------------------------------------------------------
-By default, workers use the same signing and encryption key pairs (asymmetric keys) across restarts to ensure validity of historical work order requests/responses.
-This is also done to ensure a smooth functioning in case of abrupt failures of the worker.
+By default, workers use fresh set of signing and encryption key pairs (asymmetric keys) across restarts.
 Sealed data from respective worker enclaves are used to recover keys across restarts.
-However, this default behavior can be overriden if fresh pairs of aforementioned keys are desired.
-For this, it has to be ensured that the sealed data created during previous startup of the enclave manager (KME or Singleton) is cleaned up before starting again.
+However, the default behavior does not allow recovery from sealed data.
+This behavior can be overridden if old pairs of aforementioned keys are desired.
+For this, it has to be ensured that the sealed data created during previous startup of the enclave manager (KME or Singleton) is not cleaned up before starting again.
 This has been provisioned in the docker mode already.
-Prepend ``CLEAN_SEALED_DATA=1`` to the docker-compose command.
+Prepend ``CLEAN_SEALED_DATA=0`` to the docker-compose command.
 For example -

    .. code:: none

-       CLEAN_SEALED_DATA=1 docker-compose up -d
+       CLEAN_SEALED_DATA=0 docker-compose up -d

-You could also update the value of ``CLEAN_SEALED_DATA`` to ``1`` in the ``.env`` file at project root directory.
+You could also update the value of ``CLEAN_SEALED_DATA`` to ``0`` in the ``.env`` file at project root directory.

 Software Development